 Field-hunting tip

-Look in oxidized hydrothermal ore deposits country — that is the host setting where dussertite typically forms.
+Look in oxidized hydrothermal ore deposits country, the host setting where dussertite typically forms.
 If you start seeing goethite, hematite, jarosite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, botryoidal habit, so train your eye for that shape before scanning the outcrop.